Natural Gas Safety

 Watch a video: Outdoor Gas Leaks

 Natural gas is colorless, odorless, and lighter than air.
 It becomes combustible when mixed with air and exposed to an ignition source.
-To help detect leaks, we add a sulfur-like, rotten egg smell.
+To help detect leaks, Avista adds Mercaptan, a sulfur-like, rotten egg smell, to our natural gas.
 Look for these signs:

 - Smell rotten eggs